 Similarly, if your lifejacket gets wet while wearing it, open it up and dry out the innards when you’ve tied up.

 Lifejackets don’t like staying damp as the automatic firing tablets can start to dissolve and the cylinders to corrode, either of which could stop your jacket working when you most need it.
+Remember to flush away any salt water as this will attract moisture and make metal fasteners for furry really quickly in storage.

 Wherever and whenever you sail, sea boots are essential if you want the comfort of warm, dry feet.
 The Yachting…